holochain-gym/holochain-gym.github.io/docs/concepts/dna-zomes.md

 - Each `zome` can see the entries committed by any other `zome`, both in the DHT and in the source chain.
 - Each `zome` is responsible for validating the entries and links it creates.
-- `Zomes` can call functions from each other.
+- `Zomes` can call functions from one another.
 - A `zome` can attach links to entries created from other `zomes`.